 For example, I get an email every time someone logs into my WordPress.
 I also get an email from Wordfence if there’s an attack on my website.

-Keep an eye on my site’s performance.
+Keep an eye on your site’s performance.
 Slow loading times or frequent downtime can indicate problems.

 Backing up your website is crucial to protecting your blog from unforeseen disasters.
 Imagine dedicating countless hours to crafting posts, designing your site, and engaging with your audience, only to lose it all due to a cyber attack, server failure, or accidental deletion.